The Abundant Benefits of Marriage Over and Above Just Living Together

 A 2018 report in the Journal of Financial Planning studied the financial implications of cohabitation among young adults.
 It concluded: “By delaying or opting out of marriage in early years, couples may be less financially prepared for retirement in later years. . . .
 Cohabitors have lower net worth and financial asset accumulation than married respondents” (Britt-Lutter, Dorius, and Lawson 2018, 1).
 How much lower?

 Julia Carpenter (2022), a writer for the Wall Street Journal, examined data from the Federal Reserve Bank of St. Louis (see Aldo and Ricketts 2019).
-She writes “As of 2019, the median net worth for cohabitating couples age 25 to 34 was $17,372, a quarter that of the $68,210 for married couples of that same age range.”
-Her drop head proclaims: “Married couples are four times as wealthy as unmarried couples who live together.”
+She writes “As of 2019, the median net worth for cohabitating couples age 25 to 34 was $17,372, a quarter of the $68,210 for married couples of that same age range.”
+She proclaims: “Married couples are four times as wealthy as unmarried couples who live together.”

 Married Couples are Healthier